sleepjie/Valanar/Valanar Superdocument.md

 The unification of their ancient enemies, the Orcs and Giants, forced the Ende'hel to flee their homeland.
 Led by Lord Tairon, they embarked on a perilous journey across the Krallen Ocean to the Draymond Empire, losing much of their number to the sea.
 Displaced from their homeland, they faced initial apprehension from the Human population, but eventually found refuge, exchanging their knowledge and cultural heritage for citizenship and a new home.
 This political alliance and ultimate integration of the Ende’hel into wider society marked the beginning of a significant cultural renaissance in Valanar, influencing various fields of study and leading to advancements in both magic and conventional knowledge.
 This integration, while preserving some elements of their isolationist heritage, signified a new phase of cultural exchange and intellectual contribution, particularly in the realms of both science and theology.
 ##### Society
+Very ancient society primarily lead by the Seren'el.

 ##### Geography
 ### Enadriel